BITRE-Telematics/Yulo/yuloserver/readme.md

 There is an inexplicable bug on some vehicles when feeding trips to Barefoot (in bffeed.go).
 Yuloserver will generate a valid json string but this will receive an empty reply from the barefoot server.
 However if this JSON is dumpted to disk and submitted via `netcat` it works.
 It is always the same trips but there are no identifiable special characters or encoding issues.
 For the rare number of trips where this happens the error handling will dump to disk and submit from there.
 There is alternate code for Windows machines that assumes the instalation of `ncat` but this is not tested yet.

-There are two alternative processes for uploading.
-One uploads from within Go and is not tested.
-The other creates CSVs and submits them to a transfer server running on the machine running the database and then submits READ_CSV calls via cypher.
-These upload calls are run sequentially rather than concurrently to avoid locking issues.

 --Address Matching --
 By default Yuloserver will try to match stops to points drawn from the database with the labels "Address" and "Location" (rest areas and loading zones).
 Theoretically if there are none in the database it will skip this part but just in case one can change the boolean Match_locs in config.yaml.
 Note that if the addresses and locations are updated one will need to restart yuloserver